-Executive producer of five network television series with seven hours of network programming, Mark Burnett has produced over 2,400 hours of television which regularly airs in more than 70 countries.
-His current series are Survivor (2000), The Voice (2011), The Apprentice, Shark Tank (2009), and People's Choice Awards.
+Executive producer of five network television series with seven hours of network programming, Mark Burnett has produced over 2,400 hours of television, which regularly airs in more than 70 countries.
+His most recent series are Survivor (2000), The Voice (2011), The Apprentice, Shark Tank (2009), and People's Choice Awards.
 He has won five Emmy Awards, one PGA Award and five People's Choice Awards.

 A celebrated, Emmy-nominated television and stage actress, Roma Downey is most known for her decade of work in Touched by an Angel (1994), which attracted to a weekly audience of over 20 million.
-She is the executive producer of the television miniseries The Bible on the History channel, and is producer of the film, Son of God, and for the upcoming miniseries, The Dovekeepers.
+She is the executive producer of the television miniseries The Bible on the History channel, and the producer of the film Son of God and the miniseries The Dovekeepers.

 Producer and executive, Dan Lin founded Lin Pictures in 2008.
 His productions include The Lego Movie (2014), Sherlock Holmes: A Game of Shadows (2011), Sherlock Holmes (2009), and Terminator Salvation (2009).

-Vice chair of Paramount Pictures, Pepperdine alumnus Rob Moore ('84) oversees marketing, digital, interactive, television, licensing, and business affairs divisions.
-Prior to joining Paramount, Moore was a founding member and a partner at Revolution Studios, where he developed the strategic business plan and oversaw the formation of the company.
-Moore spent 13 years at The Walt Disney Studio where he held numerous positions, most recently as executive vice president, Finance and Operations.
-Rob Moore
+Rob Moore ('84) is owner of a professional e-sports team in the League of Legends.
+The former vice chair of Paramount Pictures, Moore oversaw marketing, digital, interactive, television, licensing, and business affairs divisions.
+As a founding member and a partner at Revolution Studios, he developed the strategic business plan and oversaw the formation of the company.
+Prior to this, Moore spent 13 years at The Walt Disney Studio where he held numerous positions, most recently as executive vice president, finance and operations.

-As chief executive officer of Anschutz Film Group of Walden Media, LLC, David Weil oversaw all facets of The Anschutz Corporation including strategic planning for Anschutz Film Group and general operational issues for over 10 years.
-Earlier, Weil served as managing partner of the Century City office of O'Melveny & Myers, L.L.P.
-For 25 years he represented companies and individuals in virtually all areas of the entertainment and intellectual property fields.
+Currently serving as executive vice president and general counsel of business and legal affairs at Starz, David Weil is an accomplished senior entertainment industry executive.
+With 10 years experience as chief executive officer of Walden Media LLC/Bristol Bay Productions, he oversaw all aspects of its operations, including strategic planning, production, marketing and outreach, finance, legal and business affairs.
+Previously, Weil served as managing partner of the Century City office of O'Melveny & Myers, L.L.P.
+For 25 years, Weil represented companies and individuals in virtually all areas of the entertainment and intellectual property fields.